sranins/BusinessApplication-ReleaseNotes/articles/index.md

  ---
-title: "Welcome to the Release Notes for Business Applications"
+title: "Welcome to the Business Applications release notes"
 description: "These release notes describe the latest services and capabilities in the Microsoft Dynamics 365 business applications and platforms."
 author: MargoC
 manager: AnnBe